 When I showed people the images, they were fascinated.
 It made me think I could help others by showing them the progression.
 None of the women in my family were educated on BRCA, even though both my mother and grandmother had had cancer.
 Realizing that is what gave me the idea for my project — creating a photographic record of my cancer as a way of helping other women know what to expect.

 We were close to having a finished product before the second diagnosis came down.
 That’s when I said to my dad, “It’s all you now.”
 So, it’s us, me and my dad, moving forward with this part of my history.
 He has been able to desensitize himself enough to be part of the photo team.
 He has seen and taken pictures of me in the hospital, baring scars, being vulnerable.
 It was weird for him to do, but he did it.
 I remember coming out of a surgery one time, being completely out of it, but signaling to him to document it.
-And because he’s a professional photographer with connections in Chicago, just by chance, a gallery he knew had a cancellation and offered us the opportunity to do a show in May.
+And because he’s a professional photographer with connections in Chicago, just by chance, a gallery he knew had a cancellation and offered us the opportunity to do a show.
 We’re prepping for that now.

 A Do Over

 When you go through something like this, you do find out who your support system is and who can’t handle it and disappears.
 My family was great, but there is this weird thing that happens with people you think you are close to — they just fall off.
 I don’t know what it’s about.
 You can’t expect everybody to say and do the right thing.
 It’s an interesting thing that just happens.
 People like to think it’s over now and want reassurance from you that you’re done.
 They want it to be over because they don’t want to think about it, and who can blame them?